awhogan/CSIntel/README.md

                              Search for a report
        --indicator INDICATOR, -n INDICATOR
                              Search for an indicator
+       --label LABEL, -l LABEL
+                             Search for a label
+       --target TARGET       Search by Targeted Industry
        --day                 Get all indicators that have changed in 24 hours --week                Get all indicators that have changed in the past week --out {all,indicators,hashes,domains,ips,actors,reports}, -o {all,indicators,hashes,domains,ips,actors,reports}